cjohnson318/cjohnson318.github.io/_posts/2024-03-26-writing-better-python-scripts.markdown

 ## Bonus: Debugging

+If log statements are not enough to debug a problem, then you can take advantage of the Python debugger.
 Before Python 3.7 you needed to use `import pdb; pdb.set_trace()` now you can simply say `breakpoint()`.
 This will open a debugging environment.
 You can use `p` to print a variable, `n` to go to the next line, `s` to step into an instruction, `c` to go to the next breakpoint, and `q` to quit.
 These are the most basic and intuitive commands.
 More information can be found [here](https://docs.python.org/3/library/pdb.html).

 ## Bonus: Windows Executables